Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Introduction

-Concepts of center-outward ranks and signs have been successfully applied (\cite{Boeckel2018MultivariateBC}; \cite{BodhiDeb, BodhiGhos, Shietal,shi2020rateoptimality}) in the construction of distribution-free tests of independence between random vectors and multivariate goodness-of-fit; applications to the study of tail behavior and extremes can be found in \cite{DeValk2018}; \cite{Beirlantetal2019} are using the related center-outward empirical quantiles in the analysis of multivariate risk; \cite{HLL19} are proposing center-outward R-estimators for VARMA time series models with unspecified innovation densities.
-The present paper goes one step further in the direction of a toolkit of distribution-free tests for multiple-output multivariate analysis, by deriving a H\' ajek-type asymptotic representation result for linear center-outward rank statistics.
+Center-outward ranks and signs have been successfully applied (\cite{Boeckel2018MultivariateBC}, \cite{BodhiDeb, BodhiGhos, sdhh21, Shietal, shi2020rateoptimality}) in the construction of distribution-free tests of independence between random vectors and multivariate goodness-of-fit; applications to the study of tail behavior and extremes can be found in \cite{DeValk2018}; \cite{Beirlantetal2020} are using the related center-outward empirical quantiles in the analysis of multivariate risk; \cite{HLL19, HLL20} are proposing center-outward tests and R-estimators for VAR and VARMA time series models with unspecified innovation densities.
+We refer to \cite{H21} for a review.
+The present paper goes one step further in the direction of a toolkit of distribution-free tests for multiple-output multivariate analysis by deriving a H\' ajek-type asymptotic representation result for linear center-outward rank statistics.
 Asymptotic normality follows as a corollary, from which center-outward rank tests are constructed for multiple-output regression models (including, as special cases, MANOVA and two-sample location models).
-Those tests are distribution-free, hence valid, over the entire family of absolutely continuous distributions; for adequate choice of the scores, parametric efficiency is attained at chosen densities.
+Those tests are fully distribution-free, hence valid, over the entire family of absolutely continuous distributions; for adequate choice of the scores, parametric efficiency is attained at chosen densities.
+Since this paper was written \citep{HHH2020}, some further results (among them, partial Chernoff-Savage and Hodges-Lehmann properties) on the particular case of the two-sample location problem have been obtained by \cite{deb2021}; see \cite{hm21} for some numerical comparisons with the tests presented here.